Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice Abelian-Higgs models: The phase diagram

 in terms of the single-component quantity $z_\parallel$.
-At this point, the two limits ($N\to \infty$ and $J\to\infty$) should be equivalent, implying the independence of the MH line on $J$.
-The behavior along the CH line can be obtained by using the AHFT, since this transition is the one controlled by field theory.
-In the large-$N$ limit the behavior in the continuum theory ~\cite{suppl_MZ-03} is independent of the gauge part of the Hamiltonian.
-We expect the same to be true in the lattice case and therefore we predict the CH line to be a straight line with $J = J_{c,\infty} = 0.252731...$, where $J_{c,\infty}$ is the values of $J$ where the O($2N$) transition ($\kappa = \infty$) occurs.
-The shape of the CM line is less clear, given that standard large-$N$ lattice calculations are not reliable for the LAH model in the $\kappa\to 0$ limit (i.e., for the CP$^{N-1}$ model) \cite{suppl_PV-20-largeNCP}.
-Numerical simulations indicate that the large-$N$ transitions are of first order for any $N\ge 3$, and that they become stronger and stronger with increasing $N$~\cite{suppl_BPV-21-ncAH,suppl_PV-20-largeNCP}.
-If we accept the conjecture (supported by numerical data) of Ref.~\cite{suppl_PV-20-largeNCP} that the CP$^{N-1}$ transition ($\kappa =0$) occurs at the same value $J_{c,\infty} = 0.252731...$ where the O($2N$) transition ($\kappa = \infty$) occurs, we can conjecture that also the CM transition line corresponds to the line $J=J_{c,\infty}$ for all values of $\kappa$.
-We thus obtain the simple phase diagram shown in Fig.~\ref{phdiasketchncLAHsuppl}.
+It follows that the two limits ($N\to \infty$ and $J\to\infty$) should be equivalent, implying the independence of the MH line on $J$.
+The behavior along the CH line can be obtained by using the AHFT, since these transitions are controlled by the field-theory fixed point.
+The AHFT predicts the large-$N$ behavior to be independent of the gauge fields~\cite{MZ-03}, and the same should hold for the lattice model.
+Therefore, we predict the CH line to be a straight line with $J = J_{c,\infty} = 0.252731...$, where $J_{c,\infty}$ is the values of $J$ where the O($2N$) transition ($\kappa = \infty$) occurs.
+The shape of the CM line is less clear, given that standard large-$N$ lattice calculations are not reliable for the LAH model in the $\kappa\to 0$ limit (i.e., for the $CP^{N-1}$ model) \cite{PV-20-largeNCP}.
+Numerical simulations indicate that the large-$N$ transitions are of first order for any $N\ge 3$, and that they become stronger and stronger with increasing $N$~\cite{BPV-21-ncAH,PV-20-largeNCP}.
+If we accept the conjecture (supported by numerical data) of Ref.~\cite{PV-20-largeNCP} that the $CP^{N-1}$ transition ($\kappa =0$) occurs at the same value $J_{c,\infty} = 0.252731...$ where the O($2N$) transition ($\kappa = \infty$) occurs, we can conjecture that also the CM transition line corresponds to the line $J=J_{c,\infty}$ for all values of $\kappa$.
+We thus obtain the simple phase diagram shown in the bottom Fig.~\ref{phdiasketchncLAH}.
 In this case the multicritical point would be located at $J=J_{c,\infty}$ and $\kappa=\kappa_{c,IXY}$.